niksilver/board-game-framework/README.md

 ## Connecting to the server

-When a client connects to the server for the first time it is given a unique ID.
+When a client connects to the server for the first time it is given a unique ID, which is a string.
 The unique ID persists with the client, even beyond any end of the game.

-The ID is stored in a cookie related to a websocket connection, not an HTTP connection.
+The ID is stored in a cookie related to a websocket connection, not an HTTP connection, so you won't find it in the usual place in the browser.

 ## Sending a message